GodotVR/godot_openxr_vendors/README.md

 # Godot OpenXR Loaders

-This repository builds the AAR assets required for Godot 4 to export XR application to the Android devices.
+This repository builds the Android plugin addon required for Godot 4 to export XR applications to the Android devices.

 ## Building this asset